piragenth-ltfb/docker-compose/wordpress/wp-content/plugins/pretty-link/readme.txt

 3. Make sure you have changed your permalink Common Settings in Settings -> Permalinks away from "Default" to something else.
 I prefer using custom and then "/%year%/%month%/%postname%/" for the simplest possible URL slugs with the best performance.

+== Frequently Asked Questions ==
+= Who will find Pretty Links useful? =
+Pretty Links is particularly useful to affiliate marketers.
+It helps them to clean up, brand, group, organize, and track their links.
+In addition to affiliate marketing, Pretty Links is also useful to bloggers, podcasters, merchants, social media marketers, and anyone else who wants to easily take control of their link strategy.

+= Can I use Pretty Links with any WordPress theme? = Absolutely!
+Pretty Links operates mainly in the WordPress admin, but the front end features should be totally compatible with any WordPress theme.

+= How do I get started with Pretty Links? =
+Getting started with Pretty Links is incredibly easy.
+Everything you need to know you can find on our [Getting Started page](https://prettylinks.com/helpdesk_category/getting-started/).

+= Is Pretty Links Translatable? =
+Yes!
+Pretty Links is ready for translation.
+See our [Translating Pretty Links](https://prettylinks.com/docs/translating-pretty-link-pro/) documentation for more information on how you can translate the plugin into your language.

+= What are the differences in redirect types? =
+301 (Permanent) redirects are used to tell search engines that a requested URL has been permanently moved to another URL.
+If you're confident that your target URL will never change, then use this redirect type.
+302 and 307 (Temporary) redirects tell search engines that the requested URL has been moved temporarily, but will be back eventually.

+== Screenshots ==
+1. Setting up a Pretty Link
+2. Settings Page
+3. Pretty Links Listing
+4. Click Tracking

 == Changelog ==
+= 3.2.8 =
+* Update readme.txt
+* Fix JS error on options page
+* Set cookie using secure attribute when accessed via secure connection
+* Fix PL Link Inserter jumping to bottom of page on WP 6.1
+* Fix Gutenberg deprecation notices

+= 3.2.7 =
+* Fix index replacements

+= 3.2.6 =
+* Fix upgrade to Pro bug

+= 3.2.5 =
+* Fix fatal error if update transient is false
+* Notifications Inbox
+* Small bug fixes
+* Pro: Don't force black background on cloaked urls
+* Pro: License key optimizations

+= 3.2.4 =
+* Review notification dismissal improvements

 = 3.2.3 =
 * Removing vestigial files